CyberPlanning/updater/README.md

 docker-compose up -d
 ```

-### Normal
+### System

-For a normal installation, you must first setup a [Mongo](https://resources.mongodb.com/getting-started-with-mongodb) service, then set your configuration in `params.json` after cloning this repo.
+For an installation on your system, you must first setup a [Mongo](https://resources.mongodb.com/getting-started-with-mongodb) service, then set your configuration in `params.json` after cloning this repo.

 Python 3 is required, and thses dependencies: